zzhang82/web422/notes/angular-services-intro.md

 }
 ```

 The `@Injectable()` decorator indicates that this service is intended to be "injected" into another component or service at runtime.
-We'll have more to day about "injection" soon.
+We'll have more to say about "injection" soon.

 In the class code, we will add members: Properties to hold state information, and functions to perform tasks.